sbchou/cook-nooks/README.txt

 In short: a recipe box Hemingway would approve of.

 WARNING:
 Cook-Nooks is still evolving, so use with caution!
+Currently, there is no delete recipe feature.

 To-Do:
 Print recipe feature
 Email recipe feature
 Delete recipe feature

-it's Your nook
-using an old google doc
-your personal recipe box, easy on eyes, on the web

-Flip Clock

-A very simple flip clock written in Javascript.
-Intended for use in the library when I'm not using my laptop/phone/tablet and want to see a nice, big clock instead.
-Mostly written to explore simple JS and responsive design concepts.

-Done

-javascript to update the time every minute general styling of the clock face (not perfect yet) To-Do

-animation for flip
-responsive design
-light version (cream face, with red accents)